kyma-project/modulectl/docs/contributor/migration-guide.md

 ## Overview

 `modulectl` is the successor of the module developer-facing capabilities of Kyma CLI.
-It is already tailored for the update ModuleTemplate metadata as discussed in [ADR: Iteratively moving forward with module requirements and aligning responsibilities](https://github.com/kyma-project/lifecycle-manager/issues/1681).
+It is already tailored for the updated ModuleTemplate metadata as discussed in [ADR: Iteratively moving forward with module requirements and aligning responsibilities](https://github.com/kyma-project/lifecycle-manager/issues/1681).

 ## Use `modulectl`